 2.0 SOURCE AND SAMPLING LOCATION DESCRIPTION

 2.1 General Process Description

 Landfill gas (LFG) containing methane is generated in the South Kent Landfill from the anaerobic decomposition of disposed waste materials.
-The LFG is collected from both active and capped landfill cells using a system of wells (gas collection system).
-The collected LFG is transferred to the Granger LFG power station facility where it is treated and used as fuel for the two (2) RICE.
+The LFG is collected from both setive and capped landfill cells using a system of wells (gas collection system).
+The collected UPP is a set of the collected UPP is a set and capped landfill cells using a system of wells (gas collection system).
+The collected Legis transferred to the Granger LFG power station facility where it is treated and used as fuel for the two (2) RICE.
 Each RICE is connected to an electricity generator that produces electricity that is transferred to the local utility.